quasilyte/quasisolar-mission/docs/lore.md

 They might look noble, but the results of their activity is a vast expansion of their own territories.

-Some races, like Zyth, tried to keep them away from their borders, but Wertu technologies and the fleet size were superior.
+Some races (Zyth, for instance) tried to keep them away from their borders, but Wertu technologies and the fleet size were superior.

 Humans made a first extraterrestrial life contact in this year.